Skip to main content

 From sky-high kitchens to heritage houses turned dining rooms, these chefs are rewriting the city’s culinary story.

-31 July, 2025 Bangkok time
+24 October, 2025 Bangkok time

 Brought to you by UOB

 Bangkok’s fine-dining scene is having a moment.
 In the past few years, the city has produced award-winning chefs, two-star tasting menus, and restaurants that land on global best lists.
 But more than the stars, it’s about how each space tells a story—through ingredients, design, and culinary philosophy.
-These nine restaurants capture that energy, and together, they show why Bangkok is one of the most exciting places to eat right now.
+These ten restaurants capture that energy, and together, they show why Bangkok is one of the most exciting places to eat right now.

 Baan Tepa